LourensVeen/amuse-course/README.md

 We'll be using the conda package manager to install the tools and libraries that we need to install AMUSE.
 First, let's check if you have conda already.

-Open a terminal, and type this, then press Enter:
+Open a terminal window.
+You will see a bit of text (the *prompt*, and then a cursor waiting for you to type a command.
+Type this, then press Enter:

 ```
-$ conda info
+conda info
 ```

 If it gives an overview starting with `active environment` then you have Conda already